 1.Sticks N Sushi.
 Our favourite easy gourmet option, Danish Japanese chain with stylished Scandinavian vibes and carefully sourced ingredients.

-We go regularly to the one in Covent Garden and Victoria with the kids, and closer to the office with friends and business partners in the Wharf.
-Recently opened there’s also one in Kings road, Chelsea – very handy esecially after National Army Museum outings.
+We go regularly to the one in Covent Garden, Soho and Victoria with the kids, and closer to the office with friends and business partners in the Wharf.
+More recently opened there’s also one in Kings road, Chelsea – very handy especially after National Army Museum outings.
 I personally love the tuna tartar, the ebi bites (shrimps tempura), hotate kataifi (hairy scallops with alioli), the salmon menu and the inventive rolls.
 The kids adore the salmon sushi boxes, colouring kits, chocolate fish and even small branded umbrellas for aficionados like us !
 Sticks and sushi with kids is ultimately our most regular winner!

 4. Roka for best brunches, including bottomless proseco.
 My favourite Roka with kids is the one in Aldwich, but then Roka Charlotte street and its cool Shochu Lounge used to be our regular hangout place before kids, whilst Roka Canary Wharf is my regular business lunch treat.